bea isn't in a hurry to get famous

 Her name is buzzing through the music world and record labels are lining up to sign her, but BEA is patiently awaiting the right moment.
 We talked to the future pop icon about anonymity and artistic patience.

-In the 21st century, it doesn't happen every day that an artist creates a buzz without any social media effort.
-With her experimental and romantic pop music and her no-media profile the Dutch singer/songwriter BEA proves that you can still become a star without being thirsty.
+In the 21st century, it's not every day that an artist creates a buzz without any social media effort.
+With her experimental and romantic pop music and her no-media profile, Dutch singer/songwriter BEA proves that you can still become a star without being thirsty.
 The Amsterdam-born singer has only released one EP so far, but the record labels are already lining up to sign her.
-The interviews this promising talent did are few and far between, so we are proud we got the chance to talk to this future pop icon about anonymity and artistic patience.
+The promising talent has given only a few interviews, so we're pretty psyched we got the chance to talk to the future pop icon about anonymity and artistic patience.

 Hi BEA!
 You don't do a lot of interviews, but we finally got a hold on you…